 Our attorneys recognize each contract and agreement is unique, and there is no universal approach.
 That’s why we work closely with each client to identify its specific goals and tolerances, enabling the client’s circumstances to establish the framework for the process.
 Our attorneys have the experience and technical knowledge to guide our clients through even the most difficult mergers and acquisitions and health care transactions.

-Our attorneys who conduct internal investigations understand the pressures placed on providers operating in the highly-regulated health care industry.
+Our attorneys who conduct internal investigations understand the pressures placed on providers and entities operating in the highly-regulated health care industry.
 With increasing state and federal regulatory requirements, there are more ways for a provider to find itself and its employees under close scrutiny.
 There are incentives for whistleblowers – found both inside and outside the provider – to bring any alleged wrongdoing to the government’s attention.

 We help clients work proactively by conducting thorough internal investigations of any potential wrongdoing or non-compliance.
 Through fact-gathering, document review and questioning of employees and other witnesses, our attorneys are able to find the information the client needs to plan an effective and appropriate response.
 We also assess whether any individual employees might need separate representation during the investigation.